section-engineering-education/engineering-education/articles/how-to-insert-3d-objects-into-a-webpage-using-html-and-css/index.md

 Before we begin, some prerequisites for this tutorial include:
 - Basic knowledge with good understanding of HTML and web development.
 - A basic understanding of CSS.
 - A basic web development IDE or a text editor installed on your machine.
-In our case, let's use Visual Studio Code.
+In our case, we will be using Visual Studio Code.
 - A stable internet connection.

 ### What are 3D objects?